 Early Theme Park Entry can be used at ANY of the 4 Walt Disney World theme parks on ANY day of the week.

 That means there are no more schedules with early entry to the Magic Kingdom one day, EPCOT another day, and so on.
-Guests will have the freedom to choose which park they want to go early for on which day.
+Guests have the freedom to choose which park they want early access to and on which day.

 It’s important to note that guests will need a valid ticket or pass and a theme park reservation for the same park on the same date for early theme park entry.

 How Early Can I Go to the Parks?

 According to Disney, guests using the Early Theme Park Entry service have access to the parks 30 minutes before the scheduled opening time.